Crafting ideas

 photo source: woodworkerssource.com

-You can't get structured wood on veneered panels.
+You cannot get structured wood on veneered panels.
 If you want to structure, for example, an old table top, there is no need to remove the finish, the wire brush will do all the work.
-If some colour remains it's even better.
-The old effect will be even more pronounced.
+If some color remains it is even better.
+The old effect will be even more emphasized.

 wood antiquing